ajinkyabawaskar/ajinkyabawaskar.github.io/_posts/programming/2021-08-19-Media-net-web-application-developer-interview-experience.markdown

     Output string: "I am good & bad"

 Overall, I was able to solve first and third questions completely & second question partially.
 I am yet to receive the verdict yet, however it was a good interview.

+Update - The verdict came in on 23rd, only the next working day after I gave my interview & I **didn't** make it.
+I didn't receive any feedback from the interviewer/recruiter but the most likely reason for this outcome seems to be that I took longer to solve the questions than expected.